 Even though this first offense of DWLI is “only” a Class C misdemeanor, it is important to try to avoid a conviction.
 Even your first DWLI conviction could have consequences.
 One consequence is that upon a first final conviction, the Department of Public Safety assesses an automatic suspension to your license.
 See Tex.
 Transp.
 Code § 521.293(b).
 Another consequence is that DWLI convictions build on each other: that means, if you ever make the mistake of driving while your license is invalid in the future, your future punishment can be enhanced to a Class B misdemeanor, which is punishable by up to 180 days in jail and a $2,000 file.
 See Tex.
 Transp.
 Code § 521.457(f)(1)-(2).
 This also means that you will be prosecuted by a district attorney’s office, and not a municipal court like the first time around.
 Another, sometimes unknown, consequence is surcharges, which is a topic for separate discussion.

 DRIVER'S LICENSE CASES ARE NOT EASY

 Far too many lawyers look at DWLI cases as being routine and straightforward.
 After all, you either had a valid license or you didn't.
 The truth is that these cases can be extremely complex.
 A lawyer shouldn't simply accept the fact that your license is suspended - they need to find out why, and whether the suspension is valid.
 There are numerous ways a license can be suspended, and mutliple different suspension periods.
 License suspensions are handled by administrative personnel at the Texas Department of Public Safety.
 On more complex issues, they may simply do what they do in other cases.
 We have seen a number of cases where a license was suspended for the wrong amount of time, simply because they defaulted to the standard supsension period.

 The lawyer must also start at the beginning, and look at why you were stopped and arrested in the first place.
-We recently were successful in resolving the case because we reviewed the police car video and discovered there was no valid reason for stopping the person in the first place.
+We recently were successful in resolving a case because we reviewed the police car video and discovered there was no valid reason for stopping the person in the first place.
 Unfortunately, far too many lawyers skip that step in these cases.